 (Construction of prevention measures against computer viruses and cyberattacks; prevention of information leakage through proper management of confidential information and personal information, etc.)

 The Mitsubishi Electric Group verifies the progress of suppliers’ initiatives to respond to the requirements outlined in the Green Procurement Standards Guide and CSR Procurement Guidelines by requesting principal suppliers who fall within the top 80% in terms of purchase amounts to complete a survey form (prior to commencing transactions in the case of new transactions and at certain intervals in the case of ongoing transactions (every three years, as a rule)).
 In response to our suppliers’ replies to these surveys, we provide feedback about the results of the evaluation.
 We also communicate with suppliers who have scored low in any one of the survey items, to request the necessary corrections.
 This is done through individual meetings and other such means.
 The survey form has been revised in 2018 following the formulation of the CSR Procurement Guidelines.

 From 2006, the evaluation covered domestic suppliers only.
 However, the range was expanded in fiscal 2018 to include overseas suppliers also.
-The fiscal 2018 survey placed priority on the China and Thailand region, but going forward, survey will be implemented in sequence in other regions as well.
-Particular efforts will be made to extend the survey to suppliers in Europe and the U.S. in fiscal 2019.
+The fiscal 2018 survey placed priority on the China and Thailand region, but from fiscal 2019, we extended survey implementation to Europe and the U.S.

-FY2018 rate of green accreditation certiﬁcation among suppliers (Mitsubishi Electric Group)
+FY 2019 rate of green accreditation certification among suppliers (Mitsubishi Electric only)

 |Item||No. of companies

 |Environment||97||26||Further strengthening of initiatives for the restriction of chemical substances in products (particularly in response to the revised RoHS2 Directive)|